|Songs Lyrics Music Beats Poems|

 Why doesn't it work you ask?
 Plenty of reasons:

-The most obvious way to "game" this method is to just mail yourself an empty envelope and just barely seal it (or don't seal it at all).
-Then when you get it back with its postmark, you just store it until you want to steal someone's song maybe years later.
+Just mail an unsealed envelope!The most obvious way to "game" this method is to just mail yourself an empty envelope, either unsealed or barely sealed (the post office never checks and doesn't care).
+Then when you get it back with its postmark, you just store it unused until YOU decide to steal someone else's song later.

-Or even if you didn't try to cheat, how do you plan on verifying the security of the sealed envelope?
-Bringing in scientific experts to verify you haven't played with the envelope seals?
-NO expert could testify to that (or when exactly the envelope was sealed or resealed)!
+Envelope tampering is easy!Or even if you didn't try to cheat, how do you plan to verify (the legal term is "authenticate") the security of your sealed envelope?
+Hire scientific experts to certify you haven't tampered with its seals?
+Good luck with that.
+Nor could an expert testify to exactly when the envelope was first sealed (or resealed).

-And then, of course, there's the problem of BIAS.
+And then of course, there's the problem of BIAS.
 Who will testify in court about preparing the envelope, sealing it, mailing it, getting it delivered back to your address, who handled it, how it was never opened, etc. etc.?

 If you reached this|

-page without the rest of our site attached)
+page without the rest of our site attached